AviatrixSystems/Docs/HowTos/uservpn.rst

 VPN Users
 ^^^^^^^^^
-Users can be added manually or sync'd from an existing LDAP server.
+Users can be added manually or authenticated with an existing LDAP server.

 #.
 Login to the Aviatrix Controller
 #.
 Expand OpenVPN® on the left navigation bar